What should I do to prepare my clients and house for photography?

 How long does a photoshoot take?

-When will I get the photos?
+When and how will I get the photos?